 As a large publisher, and one in the news space, the New York Times is unlikely to toss away the preferences of their largest advertisers anytime soon.
 There is a lot of overhead in delivering paper products, and the Times has no shortage of print to circulate.
 Fortunately the New York Times and other large newspapers never implemented a circulation strategy to be fully controlled and free, but a number of large daily newspapers did flirt with free distribution for alternative products for some time.

-The marketing and distribution cost for a digital operation, however, are very different than the production and distribution costs, and marketing costs for a print operation.
+The marketing and distribution costs for a digital operation, however, are very different than the production and distribution costs, and marketing costs for a print operation.

 That’s why we have been hard at work convincing our niche publishing partners to digitize, digitize, digitize.
 While traditional magazine readers do enjoy getting a glossy-cover and pages to flip through, the younger generations prefer to get their information online.
 And as you can see from The New York Times as an example, they’re completely willing to pay for digital content.